abdul-gendy/Digital_Flowchart_Generator/README.md

 ### Setup
-Install all required dependencies in the requirements.txt file.
+Make sure you are using python version 3.7 before installing all required dependencies in the requirements.txt file.
 ```
 pip install -r requirements.txt
 ```
+Note: After installing the dependencies, make sure that the graphviz executables are on your system path

 ### Usage
 ##### converting a picture of a hand-drawn flowchart to digital